AdamLnt/NBAFanFinder/README.md

 # NBAFanFinder
 NBAFanFinder is a website that helps you find other NBA fans near you.
 You can find them and chat with them.

+This project is a 3-tier architecture project composed of:
+1. A frontend
+2. A backend
+3. And Databases

 This project uses different technologies:
 | **Part** | Technologies |
 | ----------- | ----------- |